-The Cardiac Anesthesia division of the department of Anesthesiology works collaboratively with the Division on Cardiac Surgery to care for patients undergoing a wide range of ground breaking procedures such as minimally invasive cardiac surgery, robotic surgery, heart and lung transplantation, mechanical assist devices, and thoracic aortic surgery.
+Cardiac Anesthesia works collaboratively with the Division of Cardiac Surgery to care for patients undergoing a wide range of surgical procedures related to heart and lung disease.

-The Division of Cardiac Anesthesia at the University of Maryland has significantly helped people with serious heart conditions to improve their quality of life.
-Our experienced cardiac anesthesiologists offer comprehensive perioperative evaluation and provide broad intra-operative clinical expertise necessary to achieve outstanding patient outcomes.
+The Division of Cardiac Anesthesia at the University of Maryland has helped people with serious heart conditions to improve their quality of life.
+Our experienced cardiac anesthesiologists offer comprehensive patient evaluations before any surgical procedure.
+Once in the operating room, cardiac anesthesiologists provide a deep understanding and rich clinical experience necessary to achieve outstanding patient outcomes.

-We use transesophageal echocardiography to evaluate cardiac abnormalities and to assess the results of certain surgical procedures.
-Our cutting-edge technology, such as advanced neurologic monitoring and detailed coagulation tests, help us provide a safe and controlled operative environment which continues in the postoperative phase of cardiac surgery.
-We work closely with intensivists to assure the optimal recovery of our patients.
-Our expert dedicated clinicians have the training and experience to enhance the safety and success of the surgical procedure.
+The team uses transesophageal echocardiography to look for and assess cardiac abnormalities and to assess the results of certain surgical procedures.
+Our cutting-edge technology, such as advanced neurologic monitoring and detailed coagulation tests, help us provide a safe and controlled operative environment, which continues after the cardiac surgery is complete.

 Cardiac anesthesia offer a comprehensive Perioperative Blood Conservation Program at the University of Maryland, designed to minimize the use of blood products and intended to provide a safe environment for cardiac patients who want to minimize their exposure to blood products either because of their religious beliefs or because they have known contraindications to blood elements.